 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.”

 Many textual critics have noticed that a number of early manuscripts containing John’s Gospel lacked John 7:53-8:11 — and also that some manuscripts that did contain the passage marked it with an asterisk.
 The consensus is that this story was not originally part of John’s Gospel.
 Open your Bible and the verse is bracketed with a note similar to “The earliest manuscripts and many other ancient witnesses do not have John 7:53—8:11”.
-However, as already mentioned, many scholars still have reasons to believe the story is historical.
+However, as already mentioned, many scholars still have reasons to believe the story is historical, meaning an event that actually did occur in history.
 It is all a little complicated to explain, nevertheless, in this post my intention is to try and summarize the case for the historicity of the event.
 There are three main arguments, and all more or less involve a man named Papias.
 So let us start there.
 Who is Papias?

 Papias, pronounced Pay-pee-us (70-130 AD) was an Apostolic Father — those Christian leaders that lived in the late first century and early second.
 He was also the Bishop of Hierapolis, located in modern day Turkey.
 Papias produced an enormous work called the “Exposition of the Sayings of the Lord”.
 This work, which is now lost apart from brief excerpts in later writings by other early Church Fathers, is an important early source on Christian oral tradition – especially on the origins of the canonical Gospels.

-Very little is known of Papias apart from what can be inferred from the surviving references to him and his works (95-120 AD).
-He is described by Polycarp’s student, Irenaeus, as “an ancient man who was a hearer of John and a companion of Polycarp”.
-Several early Church Fathers, including Irenaeus, inform us in their writings that Polycarp had been a disciple of the Apostle John.
-Back to Papias, according to his own writings, we can deduce that he knew of several New Testament books, and says that he was informed by John, the daughters of Philip, and many “Elders” who had themselves heard the Twelve Apostles.
+Very little is known of Papias apart from what can be inferred from the surviving references to him and his works (written between 95-120 AD).
+He is described by Polycarp’s student, Irenaeus, as “a hearer of John and a companion of Polycarp”.
+Furthermore, several early Church Fathers, including Irenaeus, inform us in their writings that Polycarp had been a disciple of the Apostle John.
+Therefore, Papias, learned from one named John, possibly the Apostle John, and was also friends with Polycarp, who is specifically mentioned as a disciple of the actual Apostle John.
+Furthermore, according to his own writings, we can deduce that Papias knew of several New Testament books, and says that he was informed by John, the daughters of Philip, and many “Elders” who had themselves heard the Twelve Apostles.

-However, another early Church Father, Eusebius, writing in the third century, did not think to highly of Papias; arguing he was a simple man (not very intelligent) for his literal interpretations of what he deemed figurative passages (mainly from Revelation).
-Additionally, despite attestation from Irenaeus, Eusebius seems to believe that Papias was actually informed by a John the Elder that was, in fact, not the same man as John the Evangelist.
+However, another early Church Father, Eusebius, writing in the 3rd & 4th century, did not think to highly of Papias.
+He argued that Papias was a simple man (not very intelligent) for his literal interpretations of what he deemed figurative passages — mainly from the Book of Revelation.
+Additionally, despite attestation from Irenaeus, Eusebius seems to believe that Papias was actually informed by a John the Elder, that was, in fact, not the same man as John the Evangelist (the Apostle).
 Note, Elders did not necessarily know Jesus, but at least knew the Apostles and what they said.
 Nevertheless, Eusebius’ opinions on Papias aside, he concludes his analysis of Papias’ now lost work with a fascinating comment, at least for the purposes of this post.
-Eusebius states, that in his writings, Papias provides an account about a woman “accused of many sins before the Lord,” which is similar to another account he read in the “Gospel according to the Hebrews”.
-The so called Hebrews gospel, which is also now lost except in quotes from later writings, was an early second century gospel written in Egypt by Jews.
+Eusebius states, that in Papias’ writings, he provides an account about a woman “accused of many sins before the Lord,” which is similar to another account in the “Gospel according to the Hebrews”.
+The so-called Hebrews gospel, which is also now lost except in quotes from later writings, was an early second century gospel written in Egypt by Jews.
 It is believed to mostly be a reworking of materials found in Matthew, but with some new material and rather bizarre theological expressions.
+It is sometimes referred to as the “Gospel of the Hebrews”.
 Eusebius, among other Church Fathers, took issue with this gospel and disputed it in his writings.
 Nevertheless, he cites the gospel here as it contained the only parallel he recognized to the story recounted by Papias.
-In short, you have two independent stories of Jesus confronted with a sinful woman, one of which can be tied to an associate (directly or indirectly) of the Apostle John (Papias).
-Centuries later, Agapius of Hierapolis, provided a fuller summary of what Papias said in his writings, affirming the sinful woman in question was indeed an adulterous.
-That being said, many scholars argue it is not certain if Papias knew the story in precisely the current form found in John 7:53 today, inasmuch as it appears that at least two different versions of the story about Jesus rescuing a sinful woman circulated independently among Christians in the first two centuries.
-Thus some scholars argue that the traditional form, found in later manuscripts and our NT today, may well represent a conflation of these two earlier independent accounts of the same incident.
+What strikes several scholars, is that Eusebius shows no signs of knowing this story from the Gospel of John, but only from the writings of the early Church Father Papias, and a later gospel from the 2nd century that was called the “Gospel of the Hebrews”.
+In other words, Eusebius, is an ancient witness that does not appear to know this story as part of John’s Gospel.
+Nevertheless, his writings help establish the historicity of the story recorded in John 7:53, to which I will explain a little later in this post.

-However, despite the opinions expressed in modern scholarship, this conclusion, historically, is not universally held.
+First, despite the opinions expressed in modern scholarship, i.e. that The Gospel of John originally lacked John 7:53-8:11, this conclusion, historically, is not universally held.
 Another Church Father, Jerome (347 -420 AD), reports in his writings that the story now found in John 7:53 was to be found in its usual place in “many Greek and Latin manuscripts” in Rome and the Latin West during the late 4th Century.
 This is confirmed by some Latin Fathers of the 4th and 5th Centuries, including Ambrose and Augustine.
 The latter whom argued that the passage was being improperly excluded from several manuscripts in order to avoid the impression that Christ had sanctioned adultery:

 “Certain persons of little faith, or rather enemies of the true faith, fearing, I suppose, lest their wives should be given impunity in sinning, removed from their manuscripts the Lord’s act of forgiveness toward the adulteress, as if he who had said, Sin no more, had granted permission to sin.”
 (Augustine)